wuwbobo2021/rtl8762c-ble-uart/README.md

 - baud rate is freely configurable via BLE, while the vendor's datatrans supports selecting a value from the table via the UART (AT interface) itself;
 - this BLE peripheral can be discovered by Android 8.0 while the vendor's datatrans (v2.1.6.0, 2023-3-22) might not be discovered by Android 8.0 or above versions, that's probably caused by wrong structure length data of the advertisement packet;
 - UART Tx/Rx pins can be changed in `board.h` (comparing with the vendor's rock-solid datatrans binary package);
+- UART is disabled when DLPS power-saving mode is enabled and BLE is disconnected, and a pin can be selected to output low/high when BLE is connected/disconnected;
 - UART AT interface, UART hardware flow control and bluetooth flow control are not available;
 - sending data from BLE master to UART Tx is done in the `app` main task, which might be inefficient;
 - UART Rx data transfer is not designed for maximum speed: UART receive buffer (4KB) is not implemented as a circular FIFO, and no data is sent before Rx Idle event, thus overflow is more likely to happen when transfering large bulks of data;
 - Bluetooth device name is generated from the MAC address and cannot be changed;
 - PIN/just-work pairing mode can only be configured in `app_flags.h` and is fixed at runtime;
-- BLE Tx power is fixed at 7.5 dBm, and DLPS power-saving mode cannot be opened just like datatrans.

 Why did I choose this chip instead of others with SPP? because it is cheaper and I've got plenty of them.